Ballistic Beer Co Salisbury

 Every beer and cider on Ballistic’s 12 taps is made on site.
-There are five main beers, including the Australian International Beer Awards gold medal-winning Fortnight Single Hop IPA, as well as a set of rotating taps, which could include an American stout, golden ale or coffee brown ale.
+There are four main beers, including the Australian Psycho IPA, as well as a set of rotating taps, which could include an American stout, golden ale or coffee brown ale.

 Ballistic is about bringing people together.
 On weekends this is really on show – families picnic on the grass, kids ride their bikes around, and adults converse over a beer that was brewed just metres away.
 There’s no kitchen on-site, but there are food trucks and musicians on weekends to keep everyone fed and entertained.